Cart

 7.3.
 Second Hand Footwear

-Used shoes constitute a significant segment of the circular fashion market.
+Used shoes are an important segment of the circular fashion market.
 Consumers look for branded footwear (Nike, Adidas, Timberland) at attractive prices.
-Second hand stores like FajneCiuchy24.pl offer a wide selection – from sports shoes, through elegant high heels, to boots and winter shoes.
-Each pair is thoroughly described in terms of size and condition, minimizing the risk of mistakes when buying online in second hand stores.
+Second hand stores like FajneCiuchy24.pl offer a wide selection – from sports shoes, through elegant heels, to boots and winter shoes.
+Each pair is carefully described in terms of size and condition, minimizing the risk of mistakes when buying online in second hand stores.

 Vintage furniture (60s, 70s, PRL era) is experiencing a renaissance.
 Poles eagerly buy old second hand furniture and restore it.
-DIY content showing how to refresh an old armchair or dresser is massively created on YouTube and TikTok.
+DIY content showing how to refresh an old armchair or dresser is booming on YouTube and TikTok.
 The used furniture market grows by 18% annually.

 8. Environment and Sustainable Development